corinnerusso/cyberdiag_front/README.md

-# CYBERDIAG
+# CYBERDIAG : What is it ?
+How does it work ?

-This app is used to create a first cyber-security diagnostic for compagnies.
+This app is used to create a first cyber-security diagnostic for compagnies or consultants working in insurance (for instance) and filling the surveys with the clients.

-## How does it work ?
+### How does it work ?

 When you arrive on the app, you have to possibilities :
 - You are already registered and you sign in
 - You are not already registerd, and you create an account
 ![Login page](Screenshots/Login.png)

-### Create an account
+ Create an account
 Just clik on the button "Créer un compte" and the follow the different steps, that is to say fill the fields
 - Firstname
 - Lastname